Skip to main content

 This illustrates a classic gene-environment interaction.
 The genetic variant itself is a predisposing factor.
 The environment, in the form of diet and physical inactivity, is the trigger that allows the predisposition to manifest as clinical disease.
 The therapeutic approach, therefore, must focus on mitigating the environmental triggers.

-Dietary interventions rich in omega-3 fatty acids and plant-based polyphenols can reduce the background level of inflammation, while strength training directly improves the of skeletal muscle, creating a larger, more efficient sink for glucose disposal and bypassing some of the signaling defects in the liver and adipose tissue.
+Dietary interventions rich in omega-3 fatty acids and plant-based polyphenols can reduce the background level of inflammation, while strength training directly improves the insulin sensitivity of skeletal muscle, creating a larger, more efficient sink for glucose disposal and bypassing some of the signaling defects in the liver and adipose tissue.

 Tissue-Specific Roles of Estrogen Receptors in Metabolism